 The Chairman maintains an ongoing dialogue with the non-executive members of Council and meets with each of them individually at least once a year to appraise their performance.
-In addition, each non-executive member of the Council meets individually with the Secretary to the Council at least once a year.
+In addition, each non-executive member of the Council meets individually with the Head of Secretariat at least once a year.